bjjain/jELC/README.md

    Merges *Coffee_TRAIN* and *Coffee_TEST* to a single dataset X. Applies K-fold cross-validation on X using elastic perceptron with initial learning rate l = 0.3.
 Performs parameter selection on each train set train_k, where 1 <= k <= K. Tunes parameters -e and -l.
 Uses train set train_k to fit elastic perceptron with best parameters found.
 Estimates predictive accuracy on k-th test set.
 Experiment is repeated N = 10 times.

-## Usage of API
+## Usage of jELC.jar

-Integrate *jELC.zip* into an IDE (e.g. Eclipse).
-See API documentation.
+Integrate *jELC.jar* into an IDE (e.g. Eclipse).
+The main java classes are *ELC* and *UCR* contained in package *apps*.
+The files *elc.jar* and *ucr.jar* are both runnable jar files of *ELC* and *UCR*.
+Classifier options can be set in both classes as described in section **Classifier Options** using the 'String' variable 'opts'.

+The package *examples* contains classes that show how to use jELC.
 For experiments on UCR datasets, set the following variables in class *apps.UCR*:

     String path;    corresponds to option -dir
     String ucr;     corresponds to option -ucr